DevOpsBootcamp/website/source/databases.rst

 .. ifnotslides::

-    Because databases have to deal with *lots* of data and work with it very fast they are usually able to optimize their operations, concurretly read and write to disk, and buffer their operations so they waste as few CPU cycles as possible.
+    Because databases have to deal with *lots* of data and work with it very fast they are usually able to optimize their operations, concurrently read and write to disk, and buffer their operations so they waste as few CPU cycles as possible.